SigmaInformatique/dloc-docker/README.md

 docker run -it --rm sigmainformatique/dloc
 ```

-* To count lines of code in the current directory
+* To count lines of code in the current directory:

 ```
 docker run -it --rm -v $(pwd):/code/ sigmainformatique/dloc .